Bug (Marvel Comics): Guardians membership

 Although Bug was not a founding member of the "modern" Guardians team, Rocket Raccoon asked him to join when the original group disbanded after some internal misunderstandings.
 Bug agreed, and fought alongside the Guardians as they attempted to stop the Shi'ar-Kree interstellar conflict known as the War of Kings.
 Although they failed, Bug stayed with the Guardians as they dealt with the war's aftermath in the "Realm of Kings" storyline through the series' end with issue #25 in 2010.
 Bug appeared as a member of the Guardians in Avengers Assemble issues #4-8 in 2012.
 Bug appeared in flashback to talk to Moondragon in a bar in Guardians of the Galaxy (2020) issue #5.

 Powers and abilities

 Bug can cling to walls and has exceptional agility.
 He has extraordinary sight, with enhanced peripheral vision gained by wearing his helmet.
 His antennae enable communication with others bearing antennae, and provide heightened sensory awareness with a limited degree of danger sense.

 In other media

 In an interview for Guardians of the Galaxy, director and screenwriter James Gunn revealed that Bug was in a previous script for the film as a part of the team.
-He later revealed that he was unlikely to appear in any future Marvel Cinematic Universe project as Marvel does not own the rights to the character, further clarifying that Hasbro still owns the rights to Bug.
+He later revealed that he was unlikely to appear in any future Marvel Cinematic Universe project as Marvel does not own the rights to the character, further stating that Hasbro still owns the rights to Bug, However, the accuracy of this statement is uncertain given Bug's numerous appearances in Marvel's comics long after the company's loss of the Micronauts license.
 In Ant-Man and the Wasp: Quantumania, a character named Veb, voiced by David Dastmalchian, appears and shares some similarities, implying that he is intended to be a stand-in for the character.